 If you didn’t add two-step verification yet, it’s time to go with it.
 It will assist to reduce the risk of attacks.
 Although we have been familiar with this system long ago, still it is one of the most effective processes to prevent unauthorized access.

 To keep your information and other credentials safe, you are already using two-step authentication for PayPal, Gmail, and other sites, so why not add it to your website as well.
-Let’s come to the point how to enable two-step authentication.
+Let’s come to the point of how to enable two-step authentication.

-Google Authenticator comes at free of cost to an unlimited number of users.
+Google Authenticator comes free of cost to an unlimited number of users.
 To install the plugin, simply search for the Google Authenticator plugin in WordPress.
 Upon installation, activate the plugin and customize it.
 For customization, click on a user account and set up 2-step authentication by generating a new secret key.
 Then tick into the Active box as marked above.

 Once you are done customizing, logout from your WordPress dashboard to see whether the plugin works properly or not.
-If you are successful setting up the plugin, your login page will show an additional option for Google Authenticator code.
+If you are successful in setting up the plugin, your login page will show an additional option for Google Authenticator code.

 Additionally, you can use other plugins in the same function such as Wordfence Security, and Shield Security for WordPress.
 With these plugins, you can add a second level of security to your website and extend the protection.

 6. Harden wp-config.php file